richzw/ToolKit/tips/k8s_network.md

       KUBE-MARK-MASQ  all  --  172.20.254.146       0.0.0.0/0            /* beta/word-v5-beta:http */
       DNAT       tcp  --  0.0.0.0/0            0.0.0.0/0            /* beta/word-v5-beta:http */ tcp to:172.20.254.146:3021
       ```
+      - KUBE-SERVICES is the entry point for service packets.
+What it does is to match the destination IP:port and dispatch the packet to the corresponding KUBE-SVC-* chain.
+      - KUBE-SVC-* chain acts as a load balancer, and distributes the packet to KUBE-SEP-* chain equally.
+Every KUBE-SVC-* has the same number of KUBE-SEP-* chains as the number of endpoints behind it.
+      - KUBE-SEP-* chain represents a Service EndPoint.
+It simply does DNAT, replacing service IP:port with pod's endpoint IP:Port.
   - Source: https://medium.com/techbeatly/kubernetes-networking-fundamentals-d30baf8a28c8